qkzk/fm/readme.md

 ### Neovim filepicker

 When you open a file with i, it will send an event to Neovim and open it in a new buffer.
-Recent versions of neovim export the RPC server address to an environement variable which is read if no argument is provided.
+Recent versions of neovim export the RPC server address to an environment variable which is read if no argument is provided.

 It should always work, even outside of neovim.